daemon-001/BGMI-Launcher/README.md

 - Cleans game logs and cache files that might contain emulator information
 - Handles network connectivity to prevent server-side detection
 - Replaces certain game files with modified versions to bypass client-side checks

-## Contributing

-Feel free to fork this project and submit pull requests with improvements or additional features.

 ## License